jordyBernard/mastersProject/README.md

 # mastersProject
 This repository contains an up-to-date draft of my master's project (projDraft.pdf) as well as the data and R code that I used in the project.

-It should be noted that the draft is ongoing revisions and that the R code may turn into an R package in time.